PGCL1/42_Fractol/progress.md

 							**FRACTOL**

+IMPROVEMENTS:
+	- need to rewrite Makefile in libft/

+ERRORS:

 This project’s goal is to create a small fractal exploration program.
 Start by seeing what a fractal is.

 *The constraints are as follows:*